 Turing machines solve exactly the same class of yes/no decision problems whether they report output via accept/reject states, or if instead they write a 1 or 0 on a worktape before halting.
-Similarly, finite-state transducers compute the same class of functions whether they emit output on a state (Moore machine [24]) or a transition (Mealy machine [23]).
+Similarly, finite-state transducers compute the same class of functions whether they emit output on a state (Moore machine [21]) or a transition (Mealy machine [20]).
 In general, if the power of a model of computation is insensitive to minor changes in the definition, this lends evidence to the claim that the model is robust enough to apply to many real situations, and that theorems proven in the model reflect fundamental truths about reality, rather than being artifacts of arbitrary definitional choices.

 The theory of chemical reaction networks (CRNs) studies the general behavior of chemical reactions in well-mixed solutions, abstracting away spatial properties of the molecules.
-Formally, a CRN is defined as a finite set of reactions such as $2A + C \rightarrow 2B$ , where A, B, and C are abstract chemical species.
+Formally, a CRN is defined as a finite set of reactions such as $2A + C \rightarrow 2B$, where A, B, and C are abstract chemical species.
 In a discrete CRN the state of the system is given by molecule counts of each species and the system updates by application of individual reactions.

-CRNs have only recently been considered as a model of computation [26], motivated partially by the ability to implement them using a basic experimental technique called DNA strand displacement [27].
-Discrete CRNs with standard stochastic kinetics are Turing complete if allowed an arbitrary small, but nonzero, probability of error [26], improved to error probability 0 in [13].
-It is known that an error-free computational model of CRNs inspired by the theory of population protocols [4,5] decides exactly the semilinear sets (that do not contain the zero vector) [7].
+CRNs have only recently been considered as a model of computation [23], motivated partially by the ability to implement them using a basic experimental technique called DNA strand displacement [24].
+Discrete CRNs are Turing complete if allowed an arbitrary small, but nonzero, probability of error [23], improved to probability 0 in [11].
+Using a result from the theory of population protocols [3, 4], it is known that error-free CRNs decide exactly the semilinear sets [6].4